daveprowse/tac-live/lab-05/05-instructions.md

 ### Add the Public SSH Key

-- In the YAML script file, find "ssh_authorized_keys:" and add your SSH public key in the next line.
+- In the YAML script file, find `ssh_authorized_keys:` and add your SSH public key in the next line.
 - Save the file.

 ### Point to the Script from Terraform